-The Company recognizes compensation expense associated with all nonvested restricted stock and stock options based on an estimate of the grant-date fair value of each equity award.
+The Company recognizes compensation expense associated with all nonvested restricted stock and restricted stock units based on an estimate of the grant-date fair value of each equity award.
 Grants of time-based nonvested restricted stock are valued based on the closing stock price on the grant date, while grants of performance-based restricted stock units are valued at an estimate of fair market value using a lattice model.
-The fair values of options issued are estimated at each grant date using the Black-Scholes Merton option pricing model.
 See Note 8 for additional information on the Company's stock-based compensation plans.